 - Not only is this fried rice recipe healthy, but it's dairy free and can easily be made gluten free too.

-- It's made in one pan so the clean up is so simple and easy.
-It also makes great leftovers so is perfect for meal prep.
+- It's made in one pan so the clean up is so simple and easy, just like my chicken and leek risotto.

 - It's a great way to use up any leftover cooked rice and vegetables that you have in the fridge.